emberjs/rfcs/text/0000-ember-cli-docs.md

 Some potential drawbacks include:

-- Old bookmarks will still point to old content
+- Old bookmarks will mot map perfectly to new content
 - Users may be used to finding content in a particular place
 - Some existing content will be deemphasized or removed
 - It's another app to keep in step with the main website